The Apprenticeship #SkillsChallenge

-We will delve into the world of wine marketing in SA, with a strong focus on e-commerce and digital marketing.
-Further, we discuss the logistics and administration skills required in the world of fine wine.
+We delved into the world of fine wine marketing in SA, with a strong focus on e-commerce and digital marketing.
+We then discussed the logistics and administration skills required in the world of wine.

 Speakers: Mike Ratcliffe, Louw Strydom, Bubbles Hyland, Paige Errera, James Pietersen and Roland Peens.

 SESSION 3: Winemaking & viticulture (Friday, 5 June at 6 pm)

 In our final webinar, we hosted a panel of local winemakers and winegrowers to talk us through their journeys in the industry and the skills that are required to be successful.

 Speakers: Chris Mullineux, Danie Carinus, Johan Reyneke, Tinashe Nyamudoka and Roland Peens.